Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 and edit it properly.

-After that run `bundle exec rake db:create` for development mode or `RAILs_ENV=production bundle exec rake db:create` for production mode to create the needed database or create the database manually.
+After that run `bundle exec rake db:create` for development mode or `RAILS_ENV=production bundle exec rake db:create` for production mode to create the needed database or create the database manually.
 If you want to create it manually make sure you choose utf8 as charset and utf8_bin as collation.